 I knew I’d hit on something.
 I kept drawing more ducks and talking to colleagues and faculty about using my designs.
 They loved them and asked for more.

 Bill Neal started using the winged duck on his wrestling uniforms.
-I made photo props and glow-in-the-dark shirts for the Richardson Wildflower Festival.
+I made photo props and glow-in-the-dark shirts for the Richardson Wildflower Festival, as you saw up above in an earlier case study.

 Side note: I love glow-in-the-dark shirts.
 If the budget has money, my shirts will likely glow.